aryanthapa748/Tic-Tac-Toe/README.md

 **Key Considerations**

-**Encapsulation**: Keep most of your code within objects and modules to enhance maintainability and scalability.
+* **Encapsulation**: Keep most of your code within objects and modules to enhance maintainability and scalability.
-**Game Logic First**: Ensure the core game logic works in the console before moving on to the user interface.
+* **Game Logic First**: Ensure the core game logic works in the console before moving on to the user interface.
-**User Interactio**n: Enhance user experience by providing a clear and intuitive interface.
+* **User Interaction**: Enhance user experience by providing a clear and intuitive interface.
-**Code Readability**: Write clean, readable, and well-documented code to make future modifications easier.
+* **Code Readability**: Write clean, readable, and well-documented code to make future modifications easier.

 **Features**
 * Playable Tic Tac Toe game in the browser